 - Avoid bringing large amounts of cash or valuables to campus or your residence. - Keep valuable items out of sight.
-If you must keep cash or valuables in your room, do not store them in obvious hiding places like desks or dressers. - Never lend out the key to your room or residence. - If you live in a dormitory, take your room key to the shower with you.
-Do not leave it in your robe or clothing, where someone going through your pockets could find it. - When leaving your vehicle at a service station or parking garage, leave only the ignition key. - When leaving for vacation, store valuable electronic equipment out of sight, and during summer recess, do not leave valuables in student storage areas.
+If you must keep cash or valuables in your room, do not store them in obvious hiding places like desks or dressers. - Never lend out the key or door code to your room or residence. - When leaving your vehicle at a service station or parking garage, leave only the ignition key. - When leaving for vacation, store valuable electronic equipment out of sight, and during summer recess, do not leave valuables in student storage areas.
 These areas are not secure and the College is not responsible for property loss.
 Public Safety does have a secure storage area. - Check with your family insurance agent to determine if your property is covered under your parents' homeowner's insurance.
 If not, consider purchasing your own insurance.